 Why are there earthquakes in Iceland?

-Convection currents mean the magma is constantly shifting, carrying those plates with it.
-Some of these plates move together; if so, we refer to the place where they meet as a destructive plate boundary.
+Due to convection currents, the magma continually moves, carrying the tectonic plates along with it.
+Some of these plates move together; if so, we refer to the place where they meet as a destructive or convergent plate boundary.
 The collisions that occur can cause enormous earthquakes with devastating consequences.
-You might experience such quakes around the Pacific Rim, in countries such as Japan, Chile or the west coast of the USA.
+You might experience such quakes around the Pacific Rim, in countries such as Japan, Chile or the West Coast of the USA.

 How often does Iceland have earthquakes?

-You might be wondering how many earthquakes does Iceland have a year.
-On average, Iceland experiences around 500 earthquakes a week, or about 26000 every year.
-But if you fear your holiday could be ruined by constant shaking, be reassured.
-Many of those are small tremors which won’t have you running in fear.
-In fact, as you walk along the street, you probably won’t even realise one’s just happened and at night you’ll most likely sleep right through them.
-That’s good news.
-Though earthquakes are common in Iceland, they shouldn’t really trouble you that much.
+Though earthquakes are common in Iceland, they shouldn't trouble you that much.
 If you do feel the ground shake, it will probably be a fleeting moment that will merely be a conversation starter over dinner or a talking point when you get back home.

 So how should you prepare?